 This project has been completed under the direction of Peace Corps Volunteer Grace Williams.
 To read about the beginning of the project, CLICK HERE.

-The project was to construct a handwashing station at the school.
+The project was to build a handwashing station, consisting of 10 faucets, at the school.

-We wish to thank Grace for completing this project, and again extend our gratitude to The Soneva SLOW LIFE Trust for providing the funding.
+We, in turn, would like to thank Grace for completing this project, and again extend our thanks to The Soneva SLOW LIFE Trust for providing the funding.